 Because of the Life Settlement industry, I feel cash surrender value on permanent life insurance is less important now as statistically you may get about 10% more money by selling your life insurance policy as opposed to surrendering it.
 There’s never any guarantee a life settlement offer would be made, but it is a potential option.

 If you have maximized all tax deferred investments available to you and you still have disposable income, then buying a cash value type of life insurance policy to get the tax deferred growth may be a good option for you.

-You can also “ladder” your life insurance coverage and buy more than one policy at varying durations and amounts.
+You can also “ladder” your life insurance coverage and buy more than one policy at varying duration and amounts.
 I find that the majority of our clients do want some permanent life insurance, even if the permanent portion is for only $25,000 or less.
-So it is perfectly acceptable to buy more than one policy as it is rare that one specific policy is best for most people.
+It is perfectly acceptable to buy more than one policy as it is rare that one specific policy is best for most people.

-To make your decision easier, I’d recommend that you buy the longest duration life insurance plan that you may need/want and that you can afford right now.
-Whether it’s 1, 10, 15, 20, 25, 30 or 35 year term, or a longer duration of guaranteed universal life (i.e. 40 years, 45 years, 50 years, etc) or if you want the best rate/policy that is guaranteed for life, just buy what you can afford and hopefully your family doesn’t collect on the life insurance anytime soon!
+To make your decision easier, I’d recommend that you buy the longest duration life insurance plan that you may need/want and can afford right now.
+Whether it’s a 1, 10, 15, 20, 25, 30 or 35 year term, a longer duration of guaranteed universal life (i.e. 40 years, 45 years, 50 years, etc), or if you want the best rate/policy that is guaranteed for life, just buy what you can afford.
+Hopefully your family doesn’t collect on the life insurance anytime soon!